KariRummukainen/Lattice-Field-Theory/source/index.rst

 **Poles of the Propagator**

-In Minkowsky spacetime the propagator has a pole at :math:`k_0^2 = k_ik^i + m^2` and this defines the dispersion relation of a free particle.
+In Minkowski spacetime the propagator has a pole at :math:`k_0^2 = k_ik^i + m^2` and this defines the dispersion relation of a free particle.
 In Euclidean time there is no pole since the square in the denominator